ankushs92/Browscap4j/README.md

 #Performance
 Performance testing was done on Macbook Pro,8 GM Ram , i5 2nd gen with SSD.
 Performance is pretty damn decent!Once you warm up the JVM for some time, the best case for resolving a user agent is about 20 ms ,the worst being 130-140 ms.
-However,most Strings are resolved around the 70-100ms mark.
+However,most Strings are resolved around the 70-100ms mark.This is when parallel processing is enabled.Expect more processing time for serial stream processing.
 That is a considerable performance improvement ,considering that the same program written using the data structures in Python takes ~ 7-10 sec (best case) to resolve a user agent String.

 #Testing
 This part is a bit tricky.
 With the guys at Browscap updating the csv file every now and then ,it is impossible for the tests written for a particular version of the file to be valid for the next version.
-The tests have been updated for the latest Browscap csv file as on 4th August,2016.
+The tests have been updated for the latest Browscap csv file as on 26th Sep,2016.

 Run the code and match the results by going [here](http://browscap.org/ua-lookup) .